AlexSpy69/sortviz/README.md

 # sort-alg-visual

-A GUI program that visualizes sorting algorithms.
+A Tkinter GUI program that visualizes sorting algorithms.

 ## Usage